-SA objectives Proposed monitoring indicators Preferred policy approaches for which significant negative effect has been identified 13.
-Conserve and enhance biodiversity and geodiversity Achieved net gain in biodiversity - measured using the TVERC Biodiversity Impact Assessment Calculator.
-Changes in biodiversity/ geodiversity assets including condition of Oxford Meadows SAC, area of protected sites, records of priority species and habitats.
-PA2: Quantum and mix of uses PA16: Housing delivery PA21: New business space 14.
-Conserve and enhance landscape character Percentage of new development in the areas identified as having moderate-high sensitivity according to the landscape and visual assessment for the Garden Village site.
-PA2: Quantum and mix of uses PA16: Housing delivery PA21: New business space 15.
+SA objectives Proposed monitoring indicators Policies for which significant negative effects have been identified created within GI network.
+Amount of additional habitat created/land managed for biodiversity as part of the Nature Recovery Network.
+Number of off-site farmland birds.
+Great crested newt population.
+Condition survey of Local Nature Reserves (and Local Wildlife Sites).
+14. Conserve and enhance landscape character Percentage of new development in the areas identified as having moderate-high sensitivity according to the landscape Policy 21: Salt Cross Science and Technology Park and visual assessment for the Garden Village site.
+Policy 25: Housing delivery Policy 31: Land uses and spatial frameworkPA16: Housing delivery 15.
 Conserve and enhance the historic environment Financial contributions secured through development to secure heritage assets.
-PA2: Quantum and mix of usesPA16: Housing deliveryPA21: New business space 16.
+Policy 21: Salt Cross Science and Technology Park Conservation Management Plan prepared, approved and Policy 25: Housing delivery successfully implemented.
+Mitigation strategy prepared, approved and successfully implemented.
+Policy 31: Land uses and spatial frameworkPA16: Housing delivery Level of community engagement in historic environment. , 16.
 Maintain high and stable levels of employment Amount of employment land (B-class) completed in the period to 2031 and on a per annum basis.
-Amount of other 'commercial' land completed in the period to 2031 and on a per annum basis.
+N/A Amount of other 'commercial' land completed in the period to 2031 and on a per annum basis.
 Number of new job opportunities created in the period to 2031.
 Levels of home working.
 Number of training, skills and job opportunities facilitated as a result of a Community Employment Plan (CEP).
-N/A 17.
-Promote sustainable economic growth and competitiveness Amount of employment land (B-class) completed in the period to 2031 and on a per annum basis.
-Amount of other 'commercial' land completed in the period to 2031 and on a per annum basis.
+Amount/proportion of small-scale commercial and flexible business space provided as part of the overall mix of development.
+Amount/proportion of flexible co-working space provided and occupied.
+17. Promote sustainable economic growth and Amount of employment land (B-class) completed in the period to 2031 and on a per annum basis.
+N/A competitiveness Amount of other 'commercial' land completed in the period to 2031 and on a per annum basis.
 Number of new job opportunities created in the period to 2031.
 Levels of home working.
 Number of training, skills and job opportunities facilitated as a result of a Community Employment Plan (CEP).
-N/A
+Amount/proportion of small-scale commercial and flexible business space provided as part of the overall mix of development.
+Amount/proportion of flexible co-working space provided and